 First off, corn and rice are not necessarily bad words but should not be the first ingredient in your pet food.
-They are an excellent source of carbohydrates, fat, provide quick energy and are used as filler in many foods.
-Rice is blander than corn and more digestible but still a source of carbohydrates.
+They are an excellent source of carbohydrates, fat, provide quick energy, and are used as filler in many foods.
+Rice is more digestible than corn and still a source of carbohydrates.
 They also both contain certain amino acids that are necessary for good health.
 What we need to understand is that filler is a necessary ingredient in dog food and the total nutritional value must include a combination of fats, proteins, carbohydrates, minerals and vitamins to be called a “complete and balanced diet”.
 Carbohydrates, when done right, are nutritious, but done wrong can lead to obesity and high blood sugar.
 In addition, corn syrup and MSG (monosodium glutamate) are never good.
 Corn syrup is too high in sugar and MSG is a non-essential flavor enhancer.
 Both are known to increase the likelihood of obesity in your pet.

 The Bad and Good of By-Products

 By-products also come under the scrutiny of the AAFCO.
 They are highly digestible, nutritious, clean non-rendered “parts” other than meat.
 They are also a source of high protein.
 By-products include, liver, lungs, spleen, and other organs.
 They do not include hair, horns or hooves.
 We as humans may think of by-products as less desirable if we were to eat them, but on the other hand, carnivorous animals in their ancestral habitat did eat such things.
 Reputable dog food companies choose quality by-products.
 However, the price point of the food typically dictates where by-products are on the ingredients list.